solana-labs/solana/book/src/gossip.md

 Upon receiving a push message, a node examines the message for:

-1. Duplication: if the message has been seen before, the node responds with `PushMessagePrune` and drops the message
+1. Duplication: if the message has been seen before, the node drops the message and may respond with `PushMessagePrune` if forwarded from a low staked node

 2. New data: if the message is new to the node
    * Stores the new information with an updated version in its cluster info and